-The County of Essex does not have a current Master Plan that was available for review.
-However, by adding needed medical facilities and improving parking and circulation conditions campus wide, this Plan will positively impact the entire Essex County region.
+The County of Essex does not have a current Master Plan Land Use Element that was available for review.
+However, by adding needed medical facilities and improving parking and circulation conditions campus wide, this Plan will positively impact the entire Essex County region and is consistent with the 2013 Essex County Comprehensive Transportation Plan.